ridhwaans/homehost/README.md

 ### Database

-Run `npm run init-db` to create migrations from schema, apply them, generate the database client
+Run `npm run db:migrate` to create migrations from schema, apply them, generate the database client
 _homehost_ scans the media paths and adds the files to the database
 Wait for the async job to finish generating metadata and save
-To browse data, run `npm run browse-db` and go to `http://localhost:5555`
+To browse data, run `npm run db:browse` and go to `http://localhost:5555`
-To clear all data, run `npm run clear-db`
+To clear all data, run `npm run db:clear`

 ### Run